Branch collar: Pruning methodology

-Consequences of Optimal Pruning
+Consequences of optimal pruning

 Proper pruning techniques are integral in keeping the tree healthy.

 The branch collar has a variety of functions one of which is a natural defence system from disease and infection.
 Therefore, proper pruning techniques by maintaining the structurally integrity of the branch collar, allows for the branch collar to develop callus tissue which seals of the wound minimizing disease and infection.

-Application of Optimal Pruning Techniques
+Application of optimal pruning techniques

 Studies testing Kuala Lumpur City Hall (DBKL) tree maintenance workers on correct pruning techniques and conditions illustrated a need for improved education of optimal pruning practices.
 This would be beneficial as a clear understanding of optimal pruning techniques would improve the quality of their roadside tree pruning and consequently the health of the trees and the individuals living in communities with trees situated nearby.